 All tenured and tenure-track full-time IS faculty members are eligible to apply to receive IS Faculty Summer Research Grants.
 No distinctions are to be made regarding rank or tenure status of applicants.
+However, fauclty with no or fewer summer teaching will be given priority.
 IS faculty members are encouraged to work with UNT faculty members in other departments.
 However, a IS member must be the lead on the project.

 Categories of Awards and Types of Expenditure

 Awards are made in two categories: 1) projects requesting up to $5,000 and 2) projects requesting more than $5,000 but not more than $10,000.
 The amount requested should be justified in terms of the scope of the work proposed, the number of students involved, and the of the proposal.
 Faculty members can use up to 50% of the awarded amount for their summer salary.
 The balance of the award can be used to support student hourly employment, travel, and other legitimate research expense.

 The structure and content of the submission depend on the nature of the project to be undertaken.
 The length of the proposal should be 8 pages or less.
 The following elements must be contained in the proposal: